viktorrrmil/semantic-geo-search/README.md

 npm run dev
 ```

-The Vite dev server will print the local URL it is serving on.

 ## Typical workflow

-1. Start the Go backend.
-2. Start the frontend.
+1. Start the backend and frontend.
-3. Open the app in the browser.
-4. Use the main map view to search indexed areas.
+2. Search indexed areas from the main map view.
-5. Open the indexing dashboard to:
+3. Open the indexing dashboard to:
-   - select a file or folder from S3,
+   - select a file or folder in S3,
-   - draw a bounding box on the map,
+   - draw a bounding box,
-   - enter an optional row limit,
+   - optionally set a row limit,
-   - click **Index selection**.

-## API summary

-The Go backend exposes these main routes:

-- `POST /search` — semantic search request proxy
-- `GET /api/v1/geo/indexed-areas` — list indexed areas
-- `GET /api/v1/list-files/*url` — list public S3 folders
-- `GET /api/v1/spatial-data` — preview Parquet rows
-- `POST /api/v1/index-file` — start indexing for a file and bbox

-## Frontend notes

-- The main app lives in `frontend/src/App.tsx`.
-- The map is built with deck.gl.
-- The indexing dashboard lets you submit multiple index requests back to back.
-- The `frontend/README.md` is still the default Vite template and is not specific to this project.
+   - start indexing.

-## Caveats
+## Caveats and known edges

 - The external vector-search backend must be running separately.
-- The frontend currently uses localhost URLs directly instead of environment variables.
+- Frontend endpoints are hardcoded to localhost.
-- `SearchView.tsx` references endpoints that are not implemented in this repo, so it appears to be an older or alternate flow.
+- `SearchView.tsx` references endpoints not implemented by this backend (legacy flow).

 ## More detail

-For a deeper explanation of the architecture and request flow, see `explanation.md`.
+See `explanation.md` for a deeper technical walkthrough and rationale.